Process reference

 Alias of name.

 Declare an environment variable input.
-The received value should be a string, and it will be exported to the task environment as an environment variable given by identifier.
+The received value should be a string, and it will be exported to the task environment as an environment variable given by name.

 stdin